tc39/notes/es9/2018-03/mar-20.md

 - [slides](https://linclark.github.io/wasm-es-modules/slides/2018-03-06/#/0)

-LCK: This is a slide deck that I presented to the WebAssembly Community Group, So i just wanted to update TC39 on this because it will affect the ES modules spec.
+LCK: This is a slide deck that I presented to the WebAssembly Community Group, So I just wanted to update TC39 on this because it will affect the ES modules spec.
 Today there's an imperative API for declarative way for the inputs, This proposal adds the declarative api, and in particular the ESModule API.
 The point is making the WebAssembly Modules part of the ES modules graph.
 From an engine level perspective, what do ESModules do?
 (I will preface this with that this is review for most of the members of this committee) What do they do from the lexical environment perspective?
 From the engine point of view, they provide a lexical environment from the outer level of the modules The boundaries are semipermeable.
 The importing module can access the module from an external scope.
 It's different from CJS and WebAssembly, which both copy values, instead we want to use live bindings.
 With ES Modules you can import and export things.
 How does this get loaded?
 Three phases: Construction, instantiation and evaluation.
 People think about ESModules as asynchronous, but the phases themselves are not necessarily async.
 In construction we need to fetch and parse all the files into ???
 Records.
 We start with an entry point for this graph, for example the Script tag.
 We continue on fetching and parsing, as defined in the HTML Loader spec, and the  The loading and fetching is specified in the HTML loader spec, and the other is specified in the JS spec.

 We don't expect to make major changes there.
 Some implementations such as SpiderMonkey and JSC will compile the code at this p  ...
 After consturction we move into instantiation, the inputs needs to be wired up to the exports.This happens as a depth-first post order traversal, and as I mentioned before, these are live bindings, meanind the

--- etherpad technical issues, all note takers were affected --
+(etherpad technical issues, all note takers were affected)

 During the evaluation phase, we run the start function. ... so that's how we could add es modules in a pretty straight forward way.
 What are the problem spots for WebAssembly?
 One of the problem spots is live binginds, they enable cyclic dependecies.
 We want to be abe to have cyclic dependencies between JS fiiles and between JS and WASM files.
 For now, Live bindings will be tricky.
 By the time the WebAssembly instantiation reach the JS value, it's undefined.
 There is potential that we could have functions, memory tables, like how functions are initialized in JavaScript, but that's controversial and we'll have to wait and see.
 We have to talk more with the WebAssembly group, On the topic of cyclic-imports: we're going to need to work with you all to change the workding the spec to allow it
 Those are examples of what we need to work on for ntive module support but ???.
 We're also going to need to support bundlers.
 For those of you who aren't familiar, bundlers are those who have implemented module support before the spec landed.
 They reduce the number of HTTP requests.
 Adding a little bit of runtime to handle that, but they want to emulate the module api, because those are the semantics that users expect.
-However, even if you're only importing functions, … ,  This means you have to sequentialize things.
+However, even if you're only importing functions, This means you have to sequentialize things.
 One way is too allow the ImportObject being Promises.

 Why do we want to start on this now: Bundlers are already adding support, as is Node, so We need to be in a position to give guidance on how modules should work, otherwise it will be done outside the scope of TC39

-steps forward:
+Steps forward:
   - created a repo
   - potential early implementers lined up

 JRE: I don't see anybody in the queue, any questions for Lin?
 No questions I think we're done.
 What's next?

-DE: one quick comment. the js spec prohibits cyclic dependencies between JS and non-JS modules.
+DE: The JS spec prohibits cyclic dependencies between JS and non-JS modules.
 Are we OK relaxing this restriction, as Lin suggested?

 MM: What do you mean the dependency is cyclic?